awsdocs/amazon-rds-user-guide/doc_source/USER_LogAccess.Concepts.PostgreSQL.md

 ## Publishing PostgreSQL Logs to CloudWatch Logs<a name="USER_LogAccess.PostgreSQL.PublishtoCloudWatchLogs"></a>

-You can configure your Amazon RDS for PostgreSQL DB instance to publish log data to a log group in Amazon CloudWatch Logs\.
-With CloudWatch Logs, you can perform real\-time analysis of the log data, and use CloudWatch to create alarms and view metrics\.
-You can use CloudWatch Logs to store your log records in highly durable storage\.
+To store your PostgreSQL log records in highly durable storage, you can use CloudWatch Logs\.
+With CloudWatch Logs, you can also perform real\-time analysis of log data and use CloudWatch to view metrics and create alarms\.

+To work with CloudWatch Logs, configure your RDS for PostgreSQL DB instance to publish log data to a log group\.

 **Note**
-Publishing log files to CloudWatch Logs is only supported for PostgreSQL versions 9\.6\.6 and above and 10\.4 and above\.
+Publishing log files to CloudWatch Logs is supported only for PostgreSQL versions 9\.6\.6 and later and 10\.4 and later\.

-Following are the log types that can be published to CloudWatch Logs for Amazon RDS for PostgreSQL\.
+You can publish the following log types to CloudWatch Logs for RDS for PostgreSQL:
 + Postgresql log
 + Upgrade log \(not available for Aurora PostgreSQL\)

 After you complete the configuration, Amazon RDS publishes the log events to log streams within a CloudWatch log group\.
 For example, the PostgreSQL log data is stored within the log group `/aws/rds/instance/my_instance/postgresql`\.
-To view your Amazon CloudWatch Logs, open [https://console\.aws\.amazon\.com/cloudwatch/](https://console.aws.amazon.com/cloudwatch/)\.
+To view your logs, open the CloudWatch console at [https://console\.aws\.amazon\.com/cloudwatch/](https://console.aws.amazon.com/cloudwatch/)\.

 ### Console<a name="USER_LogAccess.PostgreSQL.PublishtoCloudWatchLogs.CON"></a>